-Benefit Description You pay Organ/tissue transplants (cont.)
-High Option Standard Option The following blood or marrow stem cell transplants are not subject to medical necessity review.
-Our denial is limited to the cytogenetics, subtype or staging of the diagnosis (e.g. acute, chronic) as appropriate for the diagnosis.
-Blood or marrow stem cell transplants are limited to: • Allogeneic transplants for: - Acute lymphocytic or non-lymphocytic (i.e., myelogenous) leukemia - Advanced Hodgkin's lymphoma with recurrence (relapsed) - Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Acute myeloid leukemia - Advanced Myeloproliferative Disorders (MPDs) - Amyloidosis - Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) - Hemoglobinopathy - Marrow Failure and Related Disorders (i.e. Fanconi's, PNH, Pure Red Cell Aplasia) - Myelodysplasia/Myelodysplastic syndromes - Paroxysmal Nocturnal Hemoglobinuria - Severe combined immunodeficiency - Severe or very severe aplastic anemia • Autologous transplants for: - Acute lymphocytic or nonlymphocytic (i.e., myelogenous) leukemia - Advanced Hodgkin's lymphoma with recurrence (relapsed) - Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Amyloidosis - Neuroblastoma \$20 per surgery or procedure in a medical office \$75 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$100 per inpatient admission for hospital charges \$30 per surgery or procedure in a medical office \$150 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$250 per day up to \$750 maximum per inpatient admission for hospital charges The following blood or marrow stem cell transplants are not subject to medical necessity review.
-Blood or marrow stem cell transplants for: \$20 per surgery or procedure in a medical office \$30 per surgery or procedure in a medical office Allogeneic transplants for: \$75 per surgery or procedure in \$150 per surgery or procedure - Phagocytic/Hemophagocytic deficiency diseases (e.g., Wiskott-Aldrich syndrome) an outpatient hospital or ambulatory surgery center in an outpatient hospital or ambulatory surgery center Autologous transplants for:Multiple myeloma \$100 per inpatient admission for hospital charges \$250 per day up to \$750 maximum per inpatient admission for hospital charges
+Benefit Description You pay Organ/tissue transplants High Option Standard Option Basic Option These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
+Refer to \$20 per surgery or procedure in a medical office \$30 per surgery or procedure in a medical office \$40 per surgery or procedure in a medical office Section 3, How you get care for authorization procedures.
+Solid organ tissue transplants are limited to: Cornea Heart Heart/Lung Intestinal transplants Isolated Small intestine Small intestine with the liver Small intestine with multiple organs, such as the liver, stomach, and pancreas Kidney Kidney/Pancreas Liver Lung: Single/bilateral/lobar Pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis \$75 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$100 per inpatient admission for hospital charges \$150 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$500 per inpatient admission for hospital charges \$300 per surgery or procedure in an outpatient hospital or ambulatory surgery center after the deductible \$750 per inpatient admission for hospital charges after the deductible Blood or marrow stem cell transplants The Plan extends coverage for the diagnoses as indicated below. • Allogeneic transplants for: - Acute lymphocytic or non-lymphocytic (i. e., myelogenous) leukemia - Advanced Hodgkin's lymphoma with recurrence (relapsed) - Advanced non-Hodgkin's lymphoma with recurrence (relapsed) - Acute myeloid leukemia - Advanced Myeloproliferative Disorders (MPDs) - Amyloidosis - Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) - Hemoglobinopathy - Marrow Failure and Related Disorders (i. e.
+Fanconi's, PNH, Pure Red Cell Aplasia) \$20 per surgery or procedure in a medical office \$75 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$100 per inpatient admission for hospital charges \$30 per surgery or procedure in a medical office \$150 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$500 per inpatient admission for hospital charges \$40 per surgery or procedure in a medical office \$300 per surgery or procedure in an outpatient hospital or ambulatory surgery center after the deductible \$750 per inpatient admission for hospital charges after the deductible